Almarie Stander

 Definition

-PII is short for Personally Identifiable Information, also known as personal data.
-PII seems to have quite a broad definition, but it generally refers to any information that can be used to identify a living person.
-This could be as straightforward as a name but also include abstract concepts like IP addresses, geolocation, biometric, and behavioural data and even online identifiers such as cookies.
+In today's digital age, the term "PII" is more than just an acronym; it's a crucial aspect of our online existence.
+The term PII is short for Personally Identifiable Information, also known as personal data or private information.
+Thus, when anyone talks about PII, they are probably referring to private information.
+Other terms include sensitive data, private data or sensitive information.
+PII generally refers to any information that can be used to identify a living person.
+This could be as straightforward as a name but also include abstract concepts like IP addresses, geolocation, biometrics, behavioural data and even online identifiers such as cookies.

-The most common PII fields in datasets include names, addresses, emails, passwords, telephone-, passport-, driver's license-, credit/debit card-, and social security numbers as well as race, age, gender, job position, workplace and educational history.
+In datasets, common PII fields include names, addresses, emails, passwords, and various identification numbers like passport, driver's license, and credit card details.
+It can also encompass sensitive personal attributes such as race, age, gender, job position, workplace, and educational history.

 Data has become a permanent fixture in most companies.
 Large amounts of personal data is stored daily–be it on a local server or somewhere in the cloud.
 Something that, on its own may not be sensitive information, could turn into PII as soon as a secondary piece of information is made available that could identify a certain individual.
 Companies collect seemingly unimportant information that, when not handled with care, could end up in the wrong hands.
 Some companies even sell data for large amounts.
 Criminals can use personal information to set up fake accounts, steal proprietary information, commit fraud etc. For those individuals whose information is being used, stored or sold, this is worrying.